1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 1968-S CAM Nickel Value

 A PR69 Cameo specimen achieved $49 in February 2018.
-These coins offer collectors enhanced visual appeal over regular proofs at accessible price points.
+These coins offer collectors enhanced visual appeal over regular proofs at accessible price points, making them a popular choice for budget-conscious collectors building proof type sets.

 1968 S CAM Nickel Price/Grade Chart